-- Strong adhesion to biological surfaces

-- Protects sensitive tissues

-- Relieves topical pain

-- High solubilising capacity for active ingredients

-- Extended local or systemic release of drug substances

-- Good local tolerability

-- Manufacturing by standard processes
+- High solubilising capacity for active ingredients - Extended local or systemic release of drug substances - Good local tolerability - Manufacturing by standard processes of the film can be controlled to achieve an optimal delivery profile and bioadhesive resolve the issue of bioavailability for water and fat-soluble pharmaceuticals or biodegradationsensitive drugs, such as peptides and proteins.

-The commercial product, episil® is based on FluidCrystal® topical bioadhesive.
-Read more about episil® on page 29
+The commercial product, episil[®] is based on FluidCrystal[®] topical bioadhesive.
+Read more about episil[®] on page 29